Kamilaroi Hwy Safety Upgrade-Baan Baa to Turrawan - Saving Lives on Country Roads

 - Section 1 and 3 completed

-- Section 4 in progress – work is expected to be completed by late 2023, weather permitting.
+- Section 4 in progress – work is expected to be completed by mid-2024, weather permitting.

 Transport will consult with affected landholders ahead of the work and keep the community and key stakeholders informed of progress.

-- Continue to keep the community and key stakeholders informed of progress.
+- We will continue to keep the community and key stakeholders informed of progress.

 - November 2022 project notification